microsoft/botbuilder-utils-js/README.md

 ## Summary

 This repo contains sample code that can be used to enhance a v4 Microsoft Bot Framework bot running NodeJS.
+Packages come with no guarantee of support or updates.

 ## Packages

-The following packages are provided as sample code only, and come with no guarantee of support or updates.
-Packages are not published to npm; to use them in your bot, follow the instructions in the respective READMEs:
+The following packages are provided as sample code only, and so are not published to npm; to use them in your bot, follow the instructions in the respective READMEs:

 1. [botbuilder-transcript-cosmosdb](./packages/botbuilder-transcript-cosmosdb)
 2. [botbuilder-transcript-app-insights](./packages/botbuilder-transcript-app-insights)